 The final per-protocol analysis, which consisted of the 17 subjects who completed the treatment period (15 in the treatment arm and two in the placebo arm), confirmed that ATI-450 demonstrated durable clinical activity, as defined by a marked and sustained reduction in DAS28-CRP and improvement of ACR20/50/70 responses over 12 weeks.
 ATI-450 was generally well tolerated.
 All adverse events were mild to moderate.
 The most common adverse events (each reported in 2 subjects) were urinary tract infection, or UTI, and ventricular extrasystoles, all of which were determined to be unrelated to treatment except for one UTI.
 Two subjects withdrew from the trial during the treatment period, one in the treatment arm and one in the placebo arm.
-The subject in the treatment arm withdrew due to palpitations, which were unrelated to the trial medication, and an elevated creatine phosphokinase, or CPK, which was determined by the site investigator to be treatment-related.
+The subject in the treatment arm withdrew due to an elevated creatine phosphokinase, or CPK, level, which was determined by the site investigator to be treatment-related; this subject also had palpitations and ventricular extrasystoles, which were unrelated to the trial medication.
 The subject in the placebo arm withdrew as a result of prohibited medication needed to treat muscle strain.
-There was also one non-treatment-related serious adverse event (COVID-19) reported in the 4-week follow-up period of the trial in a subject who was no longer receiving treatment.
-The subject withdrew during the 4-week follow-up period of the trial.
+There was also one non-treatment-related serious adverse event (COVID-19) reported in the 4-week follow-up period of the trial in a subject who was no longer receiving treatment; the subject withdrew during the 4-week follow-up period of the trial.